dcl-2017-04/curriculum/docs/data-structure-basics.md

 ### Dimensions

-When you print a tibble it tell you its dimensions:
+When you print a tibble it tell you its column names and the overall dimensions:

 ``` r
 diamonds